 While it’s clear bighorn sheep populations are on the decline, developing state-specific priorities and solutions will be critical in recovering bighorn sheep populations across the west.

-Even in the spectacular natural setting of the Northern Rockies, many kids spend more time indoors looking at electronic screens than outside experiencing the natural world.
+Connecting Children with Nature: Even in the spectacular natural setting of the Northern Rockies, many kids spend more time indoors looking at electronic screens than outside experiencing the natural world.
 The National Wildlife Federation encourages everyone to spend at least an hour outdoors every day, and provides support for schools and families to connect with nature.
-For example, through Eco-Schools USA, the National Wildlife Federation helps schools achieve more sustainable buildings and grounds, get students outdoors and improve environmental curricula.
-The Clark Fork School in Missoula, an Eco-Schools Silver Award recipient, engages young children and their families in regular outdoor play and learning activities.
-Learn more about the National Wildlife Federation’s diverse programs to connect kids and nature.
-Like us on Facebook: https://www.facebook.com/missoulahabitat
+Learn more about the National Wildlife Federation’s diverse programs to connect kids and nature and like us on Facebook.

-Montana residents: Did you know that, on average, kids spend more than 50 hours a week indoors in front of electronic devices?
+Montana License Plate: Montana residents: Did you know that, on average, kids spend more than 50 hours a week indoors in front of electronic devices?
 That's more hours than an average full-time job.
 Help us build our programs to promote better health and teach our future conservationists.
 By purchasing a National Wildlife Federation "No Child Left Inside" license plate, you contribute to our youth education and habitat programs.
 And here's our challenge: Pick a day, turn off the TV, unplug those video games, leave your phones at home ... and get outside!
 Twenty dollars from every plate purchased goes directly to programs that give Montana's children opportunities and encouragement to get outside and play.

 You don't have to travel far to join us for an event.
 Attend an upcoming event with one of our regional centers.